d-carrigg/BinWips/ReadMe.md

 # echo "Param was $myParam"
 ```

-If you generate a `.exe` the arguments work the same as they would if you wrote
+Arguments work the same as they would if you wrote a script.
-a script.
 E.g.

 ```powershell
 .\PSBinary.exe -String1 "Some Text" -ScriptBlock "{Write-Host 'Inception'}" -Switch1 -Array "Arrays?","Of Course"